GreyHak/dsp-drone-clearing/README.md

  - Control over planet types clearing is performed on.
  - Control the drone clearing speed.
 Default is to clear at Icarus' mining speed.

+Want fine-grained control over which items are not cleared?
+If you tell the mod exactly what IDs not to clear using the DisableItemIds config setting, it will apply those rules.
+DisableItemIds is a string containing a comma-separated list of vege proto ID shorts.
+To determine what the ID of the item is you want to prevent clearing for, follow this process.
+ - Update your `BepInEx.cfg` file, under `[Logging.Console]`, to set `Enabled = true`
+ - In your `BepInEx.cfg` file, under `[Logging.Console]`, also set `LogLevels = All`
+ - Load a save where you can access the item or items you wish to have the mod not clear.
+ - If drone clearing is enabled, temporarily disable drone clearing using the toggle button on the HUD.
+ - Use Icarus to remove the items you want this mod not to clear.
+ - Each time Icarus removes an item this mod will print to the debug console the vege proto IDs which are removed.
+ - Add that list of IDs as a comma-separated list, to the DisableItemIds setting in `greyhak.dysonsphereprogram.droneclearing.cfg`.
+ - Once done, you can revert the settings in your `BepInEx.cfg` file if you want.

 The configuration file is called `greyhak.dysonsphereprogram.droneclearing.cfg`.
 It is generated the first time you run the game with this mod installed.
 On Windows 10 it is located at
  - If you installed manually:  `%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.droneclearing.cfg`
  - If you installed with r2modman:  `C:\Users\<username>\AppData\Roaming\r2modmanPlus-local\DysonSphereProgram\profiles\Default\BepInEx\config\greyhak.dysonsphereprogram.droneclearing.cfg`